VirtusLab/scala-cli/website/docs/guides/run.md

 ## Passing arguments

-You can pass arguments to the application you're launching after `--`:
+You can pass arguments to the application or script you're launching after `--`:
 ```bash
 scala-cli MyApp.scala -- first-arg second-arg
 # MyApp called with arguments: first-arg second-arg

 ```

 ## Main class